Xuewu Zheng: Meditations

 site-specific installation, found paper, 2017 - ongoing

-Through simple, meditative labor, Xuewu Zheng works printed papers into forms embedded with vast quantities of social data.
-His source materials, which include international newspapers, religious texts and fast food receipts, are reformed through small, repetitive motions of the fingers into massive post-legible archives that recall burial mounds as well as trash piles; ancient scrolls as well as food mats.
+Through continuous, meditative labor, Xuewu Zheng works ubiquitous communications into potent forms embedded with vast quantities of social data.
+Through small, repetitive motions of the fingers, he transmutes printed matter – ranging from international newspapers and religious texts to fast food receipts – into massive post-legible archives that recall burial mounds as well as trash piles; ancient scrolls as well as food mats.

 Xuewu Zheng was born in Heilongjiang Province, China.
 He received a BFA from Harbin Normal University, China, and two MFAs from SUNY New Paltz, U.S.A.
 He lives in New York.